azhou-determined/notes/prometheus/prometheus.md

           --device=/dev/kmsg \
           gcr.io/cadvisor/cadvisor:$VERSION
 ```

+In the pool configuration section of `master.yaml`, a startup script parameter can be added to run a script on agent startup.
+This sample startup script includes the default setup docker commands provided by [dcgm-exporter](https://github.com/NVIDIA/dcgm-exporter) and [cAdvisor](https://github.com/google/cadvisor).

 ## Configure Prometheus
-[Install Prometheus](https://prometheus.io/docs/prometheus/latest/installation/) on any node in the cluster being monitored.
+[Install Prometheus](https://prometheus.io/docs/prometheus/latest/installation/) on any node in the monitored cluster.

 Launch Prometheus with the [provided prometheus.yml configuration](prometheus.yml).
-> Info
+> Tip
-> - `metric_relabel_configs` edits certain label names in jobs for joining in PromQL
+> - The `metric_relabel_configs` parameter edits certain label names in jobs for joining in PromQL.
-> - `scrape_interval` values can be modified to optimize for resolution/size/time
+> - The `scrape_interval` parameter values can be modified to optimize for resolution/size/time.

 ## Configure Grafana
-A Grafana instance can be installed on any machine that adds the above Prometheus address as a datasource.
+A Grafana instance can be installed on any machine that adds the above Prometheus address as a data source.
+Once a Grafana server is running and the Web UI is accessible, follow these steps:
+1. Add a Prometheus data source
+Under Grafana -> Configuration -> Data Sources -> Add data source, configure the Prometheus data source setup in the previous section by setting the URL to the address of your running Prometheus server.
+By default, this will be the machine address on port 9090.
-Once the Prometheus datasource is connected, import the [Determined Hardware Metrics dashboard JSON](determined-hardware-grafana.json).
+2. Once the Prometheus data source is connected, import the [Determined Hardware Metrics dashboard JSON](determined-hardware-grafana.json) under Grafana -> Create -> Import -> Import via panel json.

 ## Example
-After following the above steps and submitting some experiments on the cluster, you should see populated panels in the imported Grafana dashboard.
+After following the above steps and submitting some experiments on the cluster, you should see populated panels in the imported Grafana dashboard (Grafana -> Dashboards).

 ![Sample Dashboard](grafana-example.png)